Ernest Goes to School: Plot

 Later, the football game finals for the district championship take place.
-During the game, the board inspector, who personally wants the merger to happen, bribes the football coach into purposely losing the game against the rival team.
-As a school board member is in the audience, the forthcoming loss will likely convince the board the merger must happen.
-The coach accepts, resulting in the football team losing every play.
-Meanwhile, Ernest is still in charge in the marching band.
-Using his own ideas, he comes up with small routines during the halftime show.
-On the other hand, other members of the band are informed of the fix on the game and sneak off.
+During the game, the board inspector, who personally wants the merger to happen, bribes the football coach into purposely losing the game against the rival team by offering him a better coaching job at the newly merged Central High.
+As the head of the school board is in the audience, the forthcoming loss will likely convince the board the merger must happen.
+The coach accepts, resulting in the football team losing every play, though one of Ernest's friends overhears the scheme and informs Ernest and some members of the band of the fix.
+While Ernest is leading the halftime show with his unique routines, four band members are able to sneak off to try to prevent the fix from going through.
 With the help of the two science teachers, they infiltrate the locker room with sleeping gas, effectively replacing the football team to win the game themselves.
 During the game between the rival team and the replacements, the two scientists reveal to Ernest their new brain accelerator.
-He immediately charges up and becomes the coach for the team.
-With his new intelligent strategies, the tide turns and they start winning.
+He immediately charges up and becomes the new quarterback for the team.
+With his new intelligent strategies, the tide turns and they begin to rally.
 However, in the last play of the game, Ernest forgets to recharge and loses his intelligence while in play.
-He ends up rolling down field on a drum after the ball that was thrown and flies into the end zone, catching it.
-The team wins just as the football players arrive from the locker room in bewilderment and the board trustee is informed of the inspector's actions and intentions and the coach's involvement.
+He ends up rolling down field on a drum after the ball that was thrown and makes a miraculous catch in the end zone for the game-winning touchdown.
+In the midst of the celebration, the football players arrive from the locker room in bewilderment and the board chairperson is informed of the inspector's actions and intentions and the coach's involvement.

 In the end, due to the victory at the football game, the school stays open and both the coach and the inspector get fired.
 It is also revealed Ernest passed the final exam, so he earns his high school diploma and is permitted to keep his job.